lawzeem/CircleSocial/README.md

-# CSE312Project
+# Circle Social
-Github repo for CSE312 Project
+Github repo for a photo sharing social media

 #### Django Instructions ####
 This project is built in Django with Materialize CSS.